Domain wall fermions: The Wilson kernel

 In Sec.~\ref{mresagain} we turn to the implications for the residual mass.
 The near-zero modes of the Wilson kernel give rise to a power-law component of the wave function of the domain wall quarks.
 The corresponding contribution to the residual mass generically decays only like $1/N_5$.
 While this decay rate is very slow, the magnitude of this component can still be small provided that the spectral density of near-zero modes is small.

-Finally in Sec.~\ref{remedies} we discuss methods for decreasing the slow $1/N_5$ component of the residual mass, by reducing the density of the Wilson kernel's near-zero modes.
+In Sec.~\ref{remedies} we discuss methods for decreasing the slow $1/N_5$ component of the residual mass by reducing the density of the Wilson kernel's near-zero modes.
 We conclude with the emerging general strategy for cost-optimal numerical calculations with domain wall fermions.
+Finally Sec.~\ref{conc} contains a brief summary comparing domain wall fermions to GW fermions on the one hand and to ordinary Wilson fermions on the other hand.
 Methods for further reducing the residual breaking of chiral symmetry that involve changing the domain-wall operator itself will be discussed in Sec.~\ref{improve}.